 Paragraph

-Objective 1
+Objective

-Scope 2-4
+Scope

-Definitions 5
+Definitions

-Authorizing the Financial Statements for Issue 6-8
+Authorizing the Financial Statements for Issue

-Recognition and Measurement 9-16
+Recognition and Measurement

 Adjusting Events After the Reporting Date 10-11

 Non-Adjusting Events After the Reporting Date 12-13

 Dividends or Similar Distributions 14-16

-Going Concern 17-25
+Going Concern

 Restructuring 25

-Disclosure 26-31
+Disclosure

 Disclosure of Date of Authorization for Issue 26-27

 Updating Disclosure about Conditions at the Reporting Date 28-29

 Disclosure of Non-Adjusting Events after the Reporting Date 30-31

-Effective Date 32-33
+Effective Date

 Comparison with IPSAS 14

 Malaysian Public Sector Accounting Standard (MPSAS) 14, Events After the Reporting Date, is set out in paragraphs 1-34.
 All the paragraphs have equal authority.
-MPSAS 14 should be read in the context of its objective, and the Preface to Malaysian Public Sector Accounting Standards.
+MPSAS 14, Events After the Reporting Date, should be read in the context of its objective, and the Preface to Malaysian Public Sector Accounting Standards.
 MPSAS 3, Accounting Policies, Changes in Accounting Estimates and Errors, provides a basis for selecting and applying accounting policies in the absence of explicit guidance.